junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Dean and Cas floating in the space, watching the galaxy, the asteroid belt between Mars and Jupiter is still a star -- the star that's never been there, the star they have to break so human history can be preserved and all that any human being can remember are its pieces scattering in the space.

 Or any other moment during the timeline traceback journey: Dean and Cas in Pompeii, watching the eruption of Mt.
-Vesuvius; or Dean and Cas in dinosaur time, watching asteroids hitting the Earth; or they watch the first fish, or they hang out with the very primal human species (Neanderthals), etc.
+Vesuvius; or Dean and Cas in Jurassic time, watching asteroids hitting the Earth and dinosaurs extinct; or they watch the first grey fish climbing to the land, or they hang out with the very primal human species Neanderthals, dancing around a campfire, etc.

 (Personally love the first one most, or could maybe find a way to combine multiple visual elements together)